gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

 - Programmatically create the functional source set prior to adding the matching component.

-### Open issues

-- Only do this if no source sets have been explicitly attached to the component.

 ## Story: Build different variants of a native component